Frequently Asked Questions

 14. Will OPM provide information about the total number of applicants and names of Finalists?

-We will provide this information on-line.
+We will provide this information online.
 An official list of Finalists is posted on the Become a PMF\Current Finalists webpage which will also include numbers.
 For a current list of Finalists that can be sorted by name, academic institution, qualifying degree, status, and appointment information, go to: https://apply.pmf.gov/finalists.aspx.
+NOTE: The public-facing list of Finalists will only show those Applicants selected as Finalists and only if they provided permission to display their name and information.
+Applicants must provide us permission to publically list them.

 15. How do Finalists learn about possible Federal agency PMF appointment opportunities?
 Where are the positions located?

-Most PMF appointments are located in the Washington, DC metro area.
+While PMFs may be placed across the country in regional offices, most PMF appointments are located at agency headquarters in the Washington, DC metro area.